bigskysoftware/htmx/www/content/essays/why-tend-not-to-use-content-negotiation.md

 can have a single API that can satisfy any number of types of clients?
 I tried to answer that question as best I can in the essay above, but it is certainly a reasonable one to ask.

-It seems like (and it is) extra work in some ways when compared to have that one, general API and the associated logic.
+It seems like (and it is) extra work in some ways when compared to having one general API.

 At this point in a conversation, someone who agrees broadly with my take on REST, [Hypermedia-Driven Applications](@/essays/hypermedia-driven-applications.md), etc. will often jump in and say something like